ezlage/CertGetter/docs/linux-like-tutorial.md

 	sudo cat /root/.ssh/id_rsa.pub
 	```

-4. Run CertGetter for the first time by replacing **"acme-server"** with the FQDN or IP of the ACME server and **"remote-source-name"** with the certificate set name
+4. Run CertGetter for the first time by replacing **"acme-server"** with the FQDN or IP of the ACME server and **"remote-source-name"** with the certificate set name (the "local-destination-name" used in CertGetter configuration in pfSense)

 	```sh
 	sudo /root/certgetter/certgetter.sh "acme-server" "remote-source-name"